p.post-meta { display:none; }

 When will winners join the Hall of Fame?

-The 2024 inductees will be announced at the inaugural Preservation Party on Tuesday, December 3, held at the Venetian Club (8031 Germantown Avenue).
-Tickets for the Preservation Party, which will also include the Preservation Recognition Awards, are available now at CHConservancy.org.
+The 2024 inductees will be announced at the inaugural Preservation Party on Tuesday, December 3, at the Venetian Social Club (8031 Germantown Avenue)—tickets for the Preservation Party, including the Preservation Recognition Awards.